TheBoyMoe/DataScience-Repo/CodeAcademy-Data-Science/02-python/notes/01-lists-basics.md

 - can be of mixed data types

 **List methods**
-append() - add items it the end of the list
+`.append()` - add items it the end of the list, mutates the original list, called on the list object.

 **combine Lists using ZIP**
 Takes 2 (or more) lists as inputs and returns a List of tuples, each tuple containing the corresponding elements from each input list, i.e., first tuple will contain the elements with index 0, and so on.